VK LAB / Cinematography Notes

 Venice 2

 Full-frame CineAlta, 16-bit X-OCN, dual base ISO and motorised internal ND.
-The high-end commercial production tool when latitude and reliability across long days matter most.
+A high-end commercial production tool for long days.

 Open guide